 Step 1: Choose Your Materials

 Yardage: How much yardage, or how many grams, of yarn you use is going to vary.
-The weight of your yarn (DK, worsted, bulky, etc.) and the fiber will all impact how much you need.
-As a general guide, this pattern provides approximate yardage for a baby beanie using worsted weight.
-Do remember, however, that this is only a guide and your results may be different.
+The weight of your yarn (DK, worsted, bulky, etc.), the fiber selected and the finished size of the hat will all impact how much yarn you need.
+As a general guide, this pattern provides approximate yardage for a baby beanie using worsted weight yarn.
+Do remember, however, that this is only a guide and your results may differ.

 - Preemie Beanie: 30 to 50 yards